 16. Christine (2016)

-Rebecca Hall plays Christine Chubbuck in the biographical drama on the news reporter struggling with depression.
+Rebecca Hall plays Christine Chubbuck in the biographical drama about the news reporter struggling with depression.
 She struggles as her life comes to a frustrating halt, personally and professionally.
-Her boss pushes her to get gorier stories to drive up the viewership of their channel and with a possible promotion in sight, Christine gives it her all.
-Personally, she seems hopeful when she receives attention from her colleague, George Ryan (Michael C. Hall) but things don’t turn out the way she had hoped.
+Her boss pushes her to get gorier stories to drive up the viewership of their channel, and with a possible promotion in sight, Christine gives it her all.
+Personally, she seems hopeful when she receives attention from her colleague, George Ryan (Michael C. Hall), but things don’t turn out the way she had hoped.
 What she does then is the defining point of the film.
+You may watch it here.

 15. Brain on Fire (2017)

-Starring Chloe Grace Moretz, Susannah is an upcoming journalist who seems to be doing really well in her career.
-But one day, she’s suddenly traumatized by voices in the head and serious seizures that start driving her insane.
-As time passes by, her symptoms get even worse and Susannah drifts deeper and deeper into insanity.
-She visits many doctors and waits for hours in hospitals but most doctors are not able to figure out what’s wrong with her and even misdiagnose her condition.
+Susannah is an upcoming journalist who seems to be doing really well in her career.
+But one day, she’s suddenly traumatized by voices in her head and serious seizures that start driving her insane.
+As time passes by, her symptoms get even worse, and Susannah drifts deeper and deeper into insanity.
+She visits many doctors and waits for hours in hospitals, but most doctors are not able to figure out what’s wrong with her and even misdiagnose her condition.
 After all of this chaos and hassle, she finally finds a doctor who might have the answer to her problems and might just be her light at the end of the tunnel.
 It’s heartbreaking to see such a young girl with her whole life ahead of her suffering from such an illness.
-But it is inspiring to see her fight back and recover and her journey gives hope to all of us.
+But it is inspiring to see her fight back and recover, and her journey gives hope to all of us.
+Feel free to check out the movie here.

 14. To the Bone (2017)

-‘To the Bone’ revolves around the life of a 20-year-old girl Ellen who suffers from anorexia.
-What looks more like a physical condition.
-Anorexia is actually a mental disorder that can even end lives.
-Ellen spends most of her teenage years moving from one recovery program to another but none of it seems to work out for her and she keeps getting lighter.
-She finally comes across a youth home that adapts unconventional methods for helping people who suffer from this.
-Even the rules in this facility come as a surprise to Ellen and now she must finally find a way to deal with her eating disorder and also accept her the way she is.
-The movie can only give a glimpse of the problem in its short span, but it does make you realize what people around you could be going through and that itself is enough.
+‘To the Bone’ revolves around the life of a 20-year-old girl, Ellen, who suffers from anorexia.
+What looks more like a physical condition, anorexia is actually a mental disorder that can even end lives.
+Ellen spends most of her teenage years moving from one recovery program to another, but none of it seems to work out for her.
+She finally comes across a youth home that adopts unconventional methods for helping people who suffer from this.
+Even the rules in this facility come as a surprise to Ellen, and now she must finally find a way to deal with her eating disorder and also accept herself the way she is.
+The movie can only give a glimpse of the problem in its short span, but it does make you realize what people around you could be going through, and that itself is enough.
+You can check out the film here.

 13. Clinical (2017)

-This one took mental illness a bit too far and is not really trying to spread any kind of awareness.
 ‘Clinical’ is a horror-thriller strictly for entertainment only.
 It tells the story of a psychiatrist who is violently attacked by one of her female patients.
-This really traumatizes her and to recover from this she tries to distract herself by completely engrossing herself in helping out her new patient.
+This really traumatizes her, and to recover from this, she tries to distract herself by completely engrossing herself in helping out her new patient.
 But as soon as the man who is her new patient starts to trace back his own story, things get even worse for the psychologist as he may have some relations with the previous scarring incident.
-The film starts off on a good note but later derails to something else which makes you wonder where you even started off in the first place.
+You can watch ‘Clinical’ here.

-The film is about a young woman rapidly slipping into a deep psychological pit as she is unable to distinguish between reality and her memories or imaginations.
+This film is about a young woman rapidly slipping into a deep psychological pit as she is unable to distinguish between reality and her memories or imagination.
 She is unaware of what she does when she experiences a lapse in time and space.
 Given the history of mental illness in her family, she is finally admitted to a psychological facility.
 Directed by Jeff Baena and co-written by Alison Brie (who also plays the protagonist, Sarah), the story is based on Brie’s own experiences of mental illness in her family, especially paranoid schizophrenia and depression.
 In her interview with Deadline, Allison Brie tries to bring out “how terrifying it is to not be able to trust your own mind.”
+You may watch ‘Horse Girl’ here.

 Starring Dave Franco, ‘6 Balloons’ is about how a woman discovers her brother’s relapsed heroin addiction.
 Late at night, she leaves with him and her two-year-old daughter in a car to look for a detox center.
-This film can get a little boring at times, but what makes it worth your time is that it is based on true events and the actors make sure that you get a very realistic feel out of it.
-Initially, the movie touches your heart with its warm dialogues but later the story starts to take a very dark horrifying turn which will stick with you even after the movie ends and makes you think before you try out heroin yourself.
+This film can get a little boring at times, but what makes it worth your time is that it is based on true events, and the actors make sure that you get a very realistic feel out of it.
+Initially, the movie touches your heart with its warm dialogues, but later, the story starts to take a very dark, horrifying turn, which will stick with you even after the movie ends and make you think before you try out heroin yourself.
+You can stream the film here.

 Read More: Best Survival Movies on Netflix